carolinscholl/boltzmann-machines/README.md

 Again, check positional arguments for custom experiments with the -h flag. <strong>Caution:</strong> the default number of pruning sessions is set to 10 for experiments with DBMs trained on MNIST.
 The whole experiment may run several days.

 ## References

-[1] G.E.
+[1] C. Scholl, M.E.
+Rule and M.H.
+Hennig.
+The Information Theory of Developmental Pruning: Optimizing Global Network Architecture Using Local Synaptic Rules. [see preprint](https://www.biorxiv.org/content/10.1101/2020.11.30.403360v1)

+[2] M.E.
 Rule, M. Sorbaro and M.H.
 Hennig.
 Optimal Encoding in Stochastic Latent-Variable Models.
 In: Entropy, 2020. [see article](https://www.mdpi.com/1099-4300/22/7/714/htm)

-[2] G.M.
+[3] G.M.
 Innocenti and D.J.
 Price.
 Exuberance in the development of cortical networks.
 In: Nature Reviews Neuroscience, pages 955-965, 2005. [see article](https://www.nature.com/articles/nrn1790/)

-[3] R. Salakhutdinov and G. Hinton.
+[4] R. Salakhutdinov and G. Hinton.
 Deep boltzmann machines.
-In: Artificial Intelligence and Statistics, pages 448–455, 2009. [see pdf](http://proceedings.mlr.press/v5/salakhutdinov09a/salakhutdinov09a.pdf)
+In: Artificial Intelligence and Statistics, pages 448–455, 2009. [see article](http://proceedings.mlr.press/v5/salakhutdinov09a/salakhutdinov09a.pdf)